LGro/reunicorn-website/content/en/contribute.md

 Coagulate is an open community project to which you can start contributing today.
 And you do not need to be a programmer for that.

+> Mission: Help people to discover opportunities for meeting up and get in contact with others that matter to them.

+We use this mission statement as a reference to help prioritize potential features and feedback.

 ## Feedback {.title .is-3}

 While using Coagulate, you noticed something that you would like to share?
 Do you have suggestions for improvement, or did you find an unintuitive aspect?
-Please write us about your impression and what you would wish to change at feedback|at|coagulate.social, or create an [issue](https://github.com/LGro/coagulate/issues/new) in case you are familiar with GitHub.
+Please write us about your impression and what you would wish to have changed via e-mail at feedback|at|coagulate.social, or create an [issue](https://github.com/LGro/coagulate/issues/new) in case you are familiar with GitHub.

 ## Translation {.title .is-3}

-You speak another language aside from English or German and would like to help translate Coagulate?
+You are fluent in another language aside from English or German and would like to help translate Coagulate?
-Until we are ready to leverage platforms like [Crowdin](https://crowdin.com/), please share translated text via a GitHub [issue](https://github.com/LGro/coagulate/issues/new) with us.
-In case you would like to help translate this website, then create an [issue here](https://github.com/LGro/coagulate.social/issues/new).
+We are looking for translation maintainers that take responsibility for creating and keeping new language translations up-to-date as Coagulate evolves.
+If you want to help with bringing Coagulate to an even wider audience, please reach out via e-mail to feedback|at|coagulate.social

 ## Documentation {.title .is-3}